Differentials and distances in probabilistic coherence spaces: Probabilistic PCF, time expectation and derivatives

 \end{example}

-\begin{remark} (Connection with relational and coherence semantics.)
+\begin{rem} (Connection with relational and coherence semantics.)
 It is possible to interpret terms of $\PPCF$ in $\REL$, the relational model of Linear Logic (see for instance~\cite{BucciarelliEhrhard99}).
-In this model each type $\sigma$ is interpreted as a set $\Tsemrel\sigma$: \begin{linenomath}
+In this model each type $\sigma$ is interpreted as a set $\Tsemrel\sigma$: